-Head bartender Nicholas Boden invented a caffeinated, bittersweet take on the classic Chocolate Martini for his bar at Tavernonna Italian Kitchen, in Kansas City, Mo.’s Hotel Phillips.
+Head bartender Nicholas Boden invented a caffeinated, bittersweet take on the classic Espresso Martini for his bar at Tavernonna Italian Kitchen, in Kansas City, Mo.’s Hotel Phillips.
 The foamy drink uses Italian amaro to complement the Italian cuisine served at the restaurant, and the drink is topped with three coffee beans meant to represent health, happiness and prosperity.

 This recipe originally appeared as part of “5 Coffee Cocktails to Keep You Warm This Winter.”